1. Dick Spring was a Teachta Dala for Kerry North from 1981 to 2002.

 Dick Spring returned to his positions as Tanaiste and Minister for Foreign Affairs.

-Dick Spring remained a TD, being appointed a director in the formerly state owned recently privatized telecommunications company Eircom in 1999.
+Dick Spring remained a TD, being appointed a director in the formerly state-owned recently privatized telecommunications company Eircom in 1999.

 Dick Spring lost his seat in a shock result at the 2002 general election.

-Dick Spring devoted considerable energy and resources towards increasing Ireland's international influence and diplomatic ties in UN, in the post Cold War world.
+Dick Spring devoted considerable energy and resources towards increasing Ireland's international influence and diplomatic ties in the UN, in the post Cold War world.

 Dick Spring got even harsher criticism, for using the Government Jet to reduce journey times between his home in Tralee and his office in Dublin.